-The City Manager will set a date for an appeal hearing before himself/herself or the designee within a reasonable time after receipt of a timely request for appeal but no later than sixty (60) days.
+The City Manager will set a date for an appeal hearing within a reasonable time after receipt of a timely request for appeal but no later than sixty (60) days.
 An employee who, having filed a timely request for appeal, has been notified of the time and place of the appeal hearing, and who fails to appear personally at the hearing, may be deemed to have abandoned his or her appeal.
 In such a case, the City Manager may dismiss the appeal.